 Metabolic Research

 CIL offers the most complete listing of stable isotopically labeled metabolic substrates available.
 These metabolic substrates are labeled with 13C, 15N, 18O, D, as well as other stable isotopes.
 Some of the many applications for these materials include the utilization of amino acids for protein turnover studies, carbohydrates for glucose metabolism studies, and fatty acids for lipolysis research.
-Stable isotope labeling of these materials allows investigators to study metabolic pathways in living systems in a manner which is safe, accurate and non-invasive.
+Stable isotope labeling of these materials allows investigators to study metabolic pathways in living systems in a manner which is safe, accurate and noninvasive.

 Isotope dilution mass spectrometry (IDMS) is inarguably the most accurate, sensitive, reproducible and popular method available for quantifying small- and intermediate-sized molecules in a wide range of sample types.
 One primary reason why compounds enriched in stable isotopes make ideal internal standards for comparative or absolute quantitation using mass spectrometry is that separate signals from the “heavy” (isotope enriched) and “light” (native) forms of the same compound are detected simultaneously.